alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 That means services need to ask search engines not to index pages on their domains, so that the relevant GOV.UK page and the service domain don’t compete with each other in search engine results.
 This can be achieved by redirecting users to the www.gov.uk start page if they go directly to the service’s domain name, and by asking search engines not to index pages on the service’s domain name.
 Therefore, every service hosted on a service.gov.uk domain MUST:

-* Have a robots.txt file on their the www, admin and assets sub domains asking search engines not to index any part of the site.
+* Have a robots.txt file on their the www, admin and assets subdomains asking search engines not to index any part of the site.
 We will issue example robots.txt templates in due course, but for now please see http://www.robotstxt.org/faq/prevent.html for more information.
 * Have an HTTP 301 redirection from the top-level index page of the www and assets subdomains to the relevant start page on www.gov.uk.
 (Note: this means that the service start page on www.gov.uk SHOULD NOT link to https://www.servicename.service.gov.uk/ because that would just send the user back to the service start page.)

 ## Origin Servers for CDN-based provider of DDOS Protection

-If you have contracted with a CDN-based DDOS-protection supplier(s) (such as Level 3, Fastly or Akamai) then you SHOULD register the following additional sub domains for use by your supplier(s): www-production.servicename.service.gov.uk, admin-production.servicename.service.gov.uk and assets-production.servicename.service.gov.uk.
-Your supplier(s) will use these sub-domains to identify the IP address(es) of your service’s www, admin and assets sub-domains.
+If you have contracted with a CDN-based DDOS-protection supplier(s) (such as Level 3, Fastly or Akamai) then you SHOULD register the following additional subdomains for use by your supplier(s): www-production.servicename.service.gov.uk, admin-production.servicename.service.gov.uk and assets-production.servicename.service.gov.uk.
+Your supplier(s) will use these subdomains to identify the IP address(es) of your service’s www, admin and assets subdomains.

 Detailed configuration advice for origin servers is outside of the scope of this document, but in general it’s worth configuring them to only listen for traffic from a) the DDOS protection provider’s servers and b) from the location(s) where the service itself is being developed and/or managed.